Money jargon A-Z

 This means the interest rate won't change during a set period of your loan.
 For example, the interest rate on your mortgage might be fixed for 2 years.

 This is your earnings before deductions such as tax.

 A guarantor agrees to pay a debt if the original borrower doesn't pay.
 Their own financial situation should be assessed to check they can pay.
 It's also possible to have a guarantor for a rental agreement.

-More about using a guarantor in student housing.
+More about using a guarantor for rent.

 Hire purchase (HP) is a way of borrowing.
 You hire goods, like a car, and pay for them in instalments.
 The goods don't belong to you until you've made the final payment.

 This is when someone you don't know uses your personal details, PIN number, telephone or internet banking security details.
 They could use this information to open accounts or take out loans in your name.

 This is the term for a process that a creditor can use to prevent someone in debt to them from selling assets.

 This is the name of the legal document that starts civil proceedings in the sheriff court under the ordinary cause.

 This is a court order only in England and Wales.
 In Scotland see Interdict.